-An Overview of Criminal Record Expunction
+An Overview of Criminal Record Expunction in Houston

-Why Should You Get My Record Expunged?
+Why Should I Have My Record Expunged?

 Having a criminal record can impede all areas of someone’s life.
 To name a few examples, they could have trouble: